Effective Quantization of Muon Optimizer States: Background

 The vanilla version of Muon described above does not use weight decay.
 Additionally, it is not obvious whether it requires any hyperparameter tuning over AdamW baselines. \citet{liu2025muon} introduced a variant of Muon that uses weight decay and also scales its update to match the update RMS of AdamW, producing the following version:

-where $m$ and $n$ are the dimensions of $\mathbf{M}$. \citet{liu2025muon} claim that with Eq~\ref{eq:muon-2}, hyperparameters such as learning rate and weight decay can be shared across matrix and non-matrix parameters.
-In the rest of the paper, any mention of Muon refers to the version in Equation~\ref{eq:muon-2}, unless stated otherwise.
+where $m$ and $n$ are the dimensions of $\mathbf{M}$. \citet{liu2025muon} claim that with eqn.~(\ref{eq:muon-2}), hyperparameters such as learning rate and weight decay can be shared across matrix and non-matrix parameters.
+In the rest of the paper, any mention of Muon refers to the version in eqn.~(\ref{eq:muon-2}), unless stated otherwise.
 It is important to note that any non-matrix parameters and input/output parameters are optimized using AdamW, leaving Muon to focus on matrix-valued hidden parameters.
-Complete algorithms can be found in Appendix~\ref{appendix:muon_algos}.